johnpuddephatt/zerowaste/src/tips/ways-to-recycle-reuse-repair-and-upcycle-your-clothes.md

 ---
 layout: layouts/post.njk
-title: 'Recycle, reuse, repair and upcycle your clothes '
+title: "Recycle, reuse, repair and upcycle your clothes "
 date: 2020-03-09T16:39:45.576Z
+tags: stuff
 image: /uploads/Fashion photo.jpg
-tags: stuff
 ---
 Did you know that 4000 tonnes of clothing and textiles end up in Leeds' black bins every year?
 There are so many better options that are much kinder for our planet and your pocket!